8 Ayurvedic Remedies for Gas And Acidity

 No one is immune to a gassy stomach.
-And as embarrassing as it can be, it is an uncomfortable experience that can often lead to other problems like bloating, stomach cramps, heaviness, and heartburn.
+As embarrassing as it can be, it is an uncomfortable experience that can often lead to other problems like bloating, stomach cramps, heaviness, and heartburn.
 When excess gas gets collected within the gastrointestinal tract, the condition is called flatulence.
-While there are many ways to tackle and manage the symptoms, some people look for Ayurvedic remedies for the same.
-Ayurvedic medicine is one of the world’s oldest holistic approaches to bringing about a balance between the mind, body, and spirit.
-In this article, we provide you with a list of 8 Ayurvedic remedies for gas and acidity.
+While there are many ways to tackle and manage the symptoms, some people look for Indian home remedies for gas and acidity.
+Ayurvedic medicine is one of the world’s oldest holistic approaches to balancing the mind, body, and spirit.
+In this article, we provide you with a list of 15 Ayurvedic remedies for gas and acidity.
 But before we get into that, let’s see what causes gas and acidity.

 What Causes Gas and Acidity?